23 Top-Rated Beaches in the US

 Bet you've never heard someone say, "I can't wait for my romantic beach getaway in Ohio."
 When we think about the best places to visit for a beach vacation, the obvious contenders include Florida, California, and Hawaii – not the Buckeye state!

 Just because it's not widely known for its beaches, doesn't mean this state doesn't have something great to offer beach lovers.
 In fact, there are some fantastic beaches in Ohio, all along the Lake Erie shoreline.

 Topping the list is the mile-long Headlands Beach State Park-the largest natural beach in the state.
 And it's by far the most popular.
 Located beside Headlands Dunes State Nature Preserve, this is one of the nicest places to spend a day.

-In addition to the traditional water sports, sandcastle-building, and relaxing offered at all the beaches on this list, Headlands boasts a bevy of animal-watching.
+In addition to the traditional water sports, sandcastle-building, and relaxing offered at all the beaches on this list, Headlands boasts a bevy of animal-watching opportunities.
 Flanked by natural dunes and American beach grass, you'll find yourself sharing the beach with monarch butterflies, gulls, and migrating songbirds, among other native creatures.

-Another bonus: you won't have to worry about salt stinging your eyes or sharks laying in wait at this freshwater beach.
+Another bonus: you won't have to worry about salt stinging your eyes or sharks lying in wait at this freshwater beach.

 More Related Articles on PlanetWare.com

 Best Beaches around the World: If you are interested in planning a European beach vacation, have a look through our list of the best beach destinations in Italy and France.
 Looking for something a little more exotic?
 Why not try the beaches of Vietnam.
 Alternatively, you might want to simply set your sights on the most beautiful beaches in the Caribbean.